 The municipal service review indicates CSA No. 4 has established sufficient administrative and financial capacities to provide an appropriate level of public farmworker housing services within its jurisdictional boundary based on current and projected demands as well as local conditions.
 The sufficiency of these capacities is prefaced on CSA No. 4's present and relatively limited role as a governmental sponsor of a special assessment on vineyards with proceeds supporting farmworker housing services provided by the Napa County Housing Authority.
 Other services for which CSA No. 4 was formed to provide, such as acquiring, building, and leasing farmworker housing facilities, have not been undertaken by the agency.
 The municipal service review concludes, among other things, CSA No. 4 should work with stakeholders in generating support to increase the special assessment through new legislation to help sustain current and future public farmworker housing.
-In particular, increasing the special assessment would lessen the increasing dependency on rent to support public farmworker housing while helping to remain competitive with private housing alternatives, which often are subject to overcrowded and unsafe conditions.
+In particular, increasing the special assessment would help address future cost increases tied to inflation and allow rents at the farmworker housing facilities to remain competitive with private housing alternatives, which often are subject to overcrowded and unsafe conditions.